 You got yourself a homemade St. Paddy’s Day green beer as you listen to live music.

 13. Beer Bottle Labels

 Looking for something to sew for St. Paddy’s Day?
-Worry not, I've this list for you.
-These easy sewing projects range from favor bags, table runner,place mats, throw pillows, hand towel, door decor, and the list goes on.
+Worry not, I have this list for you.

 15. Shamrock Pinwheel